-In addition to a facelift, Dr. Hughes may recommend upper and lower eyelid surgery (or upper and lower blepharoplasties) or a brow lift to complete your transformation.
-A little or a lot, Dr. Hughes can satisfy your desires.
+In addition to a facelift, Dr. Kenneth Hughes may recommend upper and lower eyelid surgery (upper and lower blepharoplasty) or a brow lift to complete your transformation.

 For patients interested in rejuvenation of the neck only, one should generally adhere to the following treatment strategies: in the young patient (40 years or younger), liposuction alone will yield the best results most of the time.

 In the middle-aged patient (40 to 55 years), submental lipectomy combined with anterior platysmaplasty (tightening of the muscles in the neck) can be performed.

 In the elderly patient or patients with significant skin excess and laxity, submental lipectomy and direct excision of anterior neck skin can be performed.